On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Collision-avoidance for higher order singular systems

 \end{theorem}

 \begin{proof} $\bullet$ (Step 1).
-In this step, we will introduce the collision set and an equivalent statement of \eqref{D27}.
+In this step, we will introduce a family of collision sets and find an equivalent statement of \eqref{D27}.
 Let $\tau^*$ be the unique stopping time defined in Theorem \ref{local}.
-Same as Lemma \ref{P4.1}, in order to prove \eqref{D27}, we only need to prove $\P(\tau^*\le T)=0$ for all $T>0$.
+Same as Proposition \ref{P4.1}, in order to prove \eqref{D27}, we only need to prove $\P(\tau^*\le T)=0$ for all $T>0$.
 For this purpose, we define for each $l\in\{1,2,\cdots,N\}$ a random index set as below,